Oggy512/ESP32-C6_THZ-504/README.md

 ## Features:

   - **Tecalor THZ504 Heat Pump Control** via CAN bus using SN65HVD230 transceiver [https://www.amazon.de/dp/B00KM6XMXO]
-  - No need for a MCP2515, since ESP32 has a CAN controlloer build-in!
+  - No need for a MCP2515, since ESP32 has a CAN controller build-in!
 Therefore, only a CAN transceiver is needed.
   - Complete climate control (heating, cooling, hot water)
   - Energy monitoring (daily/total consumption, COP calculations)
   - Ventilation control with multiple speed levels